NatWest child and teenager account review

 Whether you are looking for a way to save for your kid's future or for their first debit card, NatWest has an account that can work for you.

-“Child account” is a pretty generic umbrella term that can refer both to a savings account or to a current account for children and teenagers.
-So try and figure out what it is exactly that you need before picking a bank.
+“Child account” is a pretty generic umbrella term that can refer both to a savings account and a current account for children and teenagers.
+So try and figure out exactly what you need before picking a bank.